emer/axon/examples/bench/perf_napkin_math.md

 - Effective Bandwidth (just Neuron[] slice!): 20K * 3.2MB = 64GB of memory access, 64GB/21s = 3GB/s

 ### Conclusions / Thoughts (for NeuronFun)
-- At the current size, most of the neuron slice remains cached in L2/L3 cache.
-Even if the whole slice was in RAM, we should still be able to hit 10x faster perf if we multithreaded this (assuming the access is sequential)
+- The Neuron slice is very small, and the effective bandwidth that we're hitting is far away from what is possible -> not bandwidth bound
+- The Neuron slice is not being cached, as it get's evicted from the cache by the SynapseFun that comes after.
 - Memory for the Neuron slice only grows linearly.
 Memory access is predictable, and can be made sequential.
 - This function is easily parallelizable, and (on an abstract level) very amendable to converting to GPU.
+  - It seems like the current parallelization effort works well, giving us linear scaling as long as the problem size is big enough.
 - We're far away from saturating the memory bandwidth.
 Why is it still sort-of slow?
   - Could be that we're doing a lot of computation
-  - Our memory access is sort-of random (most of the struct members are fairly spread out)
+  - Our memory access is sort-of random (most of the struct members are fairly spread out) -> from the benchmarks, doesn't look like it explains more than 2x.

 ## SendSpikeFun
 This function sends a spike to receiving projections, if the neuron has spiked.